 As soon as practicable after the completion of the business combination, there will be mailed to holders of Pacific Enterprises and Enova Common Stock a letter of transmittal and instructions for surrendering their stock certificates in exchange for certificates representing New Holding Company Common Stock.
 Holders of certificates which prior to the completion of the business combination represented shares of Pacific Enterprises Common Stock or Enova Common Stock (including SDG&E Common Stock certificates that represent shares of Enova Common Stock) will not be entitled to receive any payment of dividends or other distributions on, or payment for any fractional share with respect to, such shares until certificates therefor have been surrendered for certificates representing shares of New Holding Company Common Stock.
 Cash will be paid to shareholders in lieu of fractional shares of New Holding Company Common Stock.
-Holders of shares of Pacific Enterprises Common Stock or Enova Common Stock.
+Holders of shares of Pacific Enterprises Common Stock or Enova Common Stock should not submit certificates representing their shares for exchange until a form of letter of transmittal and instructions therefor are received.
+See "The Merger Agreement -- Exchange of Stock Certificates."